pranavb1211/AutoAgentThesis/README.md

-# A Cloud-Based Real-Time Conversational System for Autonomous Financial Analysis and Stock Trading Using LLM Agents and MCP.
+# A Cloud-Based Conversational System for Real-Time Financial Analysis and Stock Trading Using Autonomous AI Agents Intercommunicating via the Model Context Protocol (MCP)

 A Slack-Integrated Multi-Agent Architecture Combining Azure GPT-4o, FinGPT, and Alpaca MCP for Real-Time Stock Market Automation